bobeu/example/README.md

   - For more infomation on how to create a telegram bot and get your bot token, visit https://core.telegram.org/api

 ## **What you can do with this Application**
-It is divided into two parts:
-  ### Part 1
   - Create an account (Algorand compatible account)
   - Get private key from Mnemonic
   - Check account information or status

-  ### Part 2
-    - cd algo=telegram-bot-tut2
-    - This part experiments a signing transaction via a Buy-Token utility.
+  - Other supplementary fucntions.

 ### To interact with this application,
 You should own a telegram account
   - Launch the bot.